FranklineMisango/Br35H_Brain_Cancer_Detection/README.md

 To Detect and Classify Brain Tumor using, CNN and TL; as an asset of Deep Learning and to examine the tumor position(segmentation).

-# The Data-Set
+# The DataSet

 The Dataset folder contains MRI data.
-The images are already split into Training and Testing folders.
+The images are already split into Training,Testing and Validation folders.
 Each folder has more four subfolders.
 These folders have MRIs of respective tumor classes.
 The Dataset was download from kaggle, and it is publicly available and has no use restriction.